6893 views

 Benefits

-• Hotels are usually located in cities or towns.
+• Usually located in larger cities and towns.

-• They offer facilities such as table football, a pool table and a sports club.
+• Facilities such as table football, a pool table, and a sports club.

 Disadvantages

-• Usually, hotels have rather limited facilities for cooking your own meals or the kitchen facilities are shared by many people.
+• Hotels have limited facilities for cooking your own food, or the kitchen facilities are shared by many people.

 • Limited opportunity to integrate into local life and experience Dutch culture.